SEO Guide to Bing & Yahoo: How to get more organic traffic beyond Google

 Now that we figured Bing is definitely worth your time, let's go through Bing's most important ranking factors and some how-to tips for each one.

-Here are the tools you'll need to optimize your site for Bing and Yahoo.
+This guide to Bing SEO covers tips and tools you'll need to optimize your site for Bing and Yahoo search engines.

-In this guide, I'll use the SEO PowerSuite tools to illustrate each of the steps.
+Beside the original Bing Webmaster Tool, I'll be using SEO PowerSuite, along with its Bing SEO tool in order to illustrate each of the steps.
 All features below are available in SEO PowerSuite's free version.
 For site auditing and optimization, you'll be able to work with 33% of your pages; for backlink auditing, you'll be able to analyze up to 1,100 links.
 To work with unlimited pages and backlinks, and to save projects, you'll need a Pro or Enterprise license.
+Even without a license, you'll still find it a useful Bing SEO analyzer.
+Download free Order license

 1. Indexation & technical SEO

 As Bing clearly states, "being indexed is the first step to developing traffic from Bing".
-So first things first, you need to make sure all of your site's important pages are indexed in Bing.
+So you want that your site ranks in Bing search results, well the obvious first step is to make sure all of your site's important pages are indexed in Bing.

 - Make sure your pages are indexed.